Blog

 It’s Time for Medical Labs to Embrace the Potential of Laboratory Informatics

-The Centers for Disease Control and Prevention (CDC) defines laboratory informatics as the “specialized application of information technology to enable and enhance scientific processes and the delivery of laboratory information, helping to ensure high quality and reliable data and results.”
+The Centers for Disease Control and Prevention (CDC) defines laboratory informatics as the “specialized application of information technology to enable and enhance scientific processes and the delivery of laboratory information, helping to ensure high-quality and reliable data and results.”

 In layman’s terms, a medical laboratory that’s fully committed to the successful transformation of laboratory informatics will be able to handle large volumes of patient and specimen data, integrate advanced technologies, streamline operational and financial workflow, meet all compliance requirements, and improve both client relations and patient care.

-Learn More: A Conversation With LIS System Administrator Kristie Becerra
+Case Study: A Conversation With LIS System Administrator Kristie Becerra

 Learn More: How to Turn Your Mid-Sized Medical Laboratory into a Thriving Large-Scale Operation